KyleRego/KyleRego.github.io/collections/_notes/how-to-design-programs.markdown

     [else (count-sl sexp sy) ])))
 {% endhighlight %}

 The `count` function completely mirrors the structure of the data type.
 By the data type definition, an S-expression is one of a number, string, symbol, or list of S-expressions.
 The function uses a switch statement that checks each of these cases.

 The first 3 cases are simple.
 If the S-expression is a number or string, then the number of symbols in it is 0.
 If it is a symbol, then obviously the number of symbols is 1.
 If the S-expression is a list, then the work is delegated to the local `count-sl` function.

-The `count-sl` function completely mirrors the structure of the `List-of S-expr` data type.
-The list can be either an empty list or a list with at least one element.
-If the list is empty, then the count of symbols in it is 0.
-If it is not empty, then it uses `count` to count the number of S-expressions in the single element, and `count-sl` to count the number of S-expressions in the rest of the list.
+The fourth case, which handles if the S-expression is a list, is delegated to the local `count-sl` function.
+This local function also completely mirrors the structure of the sub-data type it takes as an argument.
+The definition of this sub-data type says that the list is either an empty list or a list with at least one S expression.
+The list with at least one element consists of the first element and a list with the rest of the elements.

+The first case here is also very simple.
+If the list is an empty list, the return value of `count-sl` is 0.

+The second case is also pretty simple.
+It just adds what `count` computes for the first element and what itself computes for the rest of the list.

 Yes, that is kind of a lot of recursion.
 I just think it's really interesting how closely the recursion of the function follows the recursion of the data, but to some this may be obvious.